Technical

 Electrical Insulation Test –

 Utilizing an insulation resistance tester set a 500 VDC.
-Perform test from phase to ground.
-A reading of 2 mega ohm and higher should be observered.
-A low reading will indicate a wet heater.
-A wet heater will require a heater bake out.
+Conduct test from phase to ground.
+A reading of 5 mega ohm and higher is preferred.
+A low reading will show a wet heater.
+A wet electric heater will need to be baked out in our specialized oven to remove the moisture.

 Why is my heater wet?
-It is a common terms use to described that the electrical moisture seal of the heater has failed and allowed water (water vapor) into the insulation of an electric heater.
+It is a common term used to describe a situation where the electrical moisture seal of the heater has failed.
+This failure allows water (water vapor) into the insulation of an electric heater.
 Electric process heater utilizes Magnesium Oxide as an insulator between the heating coil and outside sheath.
 Magnesium Oxide is a good head conductor and provides good dielectric properties when dry.
 However, Magnesium Oxide is hygroscopic and will absorb moisture from the environment if not sealed.
-Hence a heater that has low resistance to ground will indicate moisture contamination in the Magnesium Oxide insulation.
+Hence a heater that has low resistance to ground will show moisture contamination in the Magnesium Oxide insulation.
 Operating the heater at low resistance will cause a short to ground and permanently damage the heater elements.